serrif/website/main/docs/guidelines.md

 title: Guidelines
 permalink: /docs/guidelines

-layout: post
+layout: styleguide
+lead: When members aren’t doing the right thing, admins are capable of punishing them.
+It's important for everyone to know our administration's guidelines for proper gameplay and activity.
 sidenav: docs

 ---
-When members aren’t doing the right thing, admins are capable of punishing them.
-It's important for everyone to know our administration's guidelines for proper gameplay and activity.

 ## Guidelines
 Guidelines give the community a direct and consistent set of rules.
 If you are caught violating the guidelines, an administrator can take the action they deem necessary—such as banning your account.